INMAS-Math/Workshop-01/README.md

 ![Navigator](images/Picture5.png)

 The navigator can be used to start many applications.
-Those of interest to us are mainly the JupyterLab notebook reader and a terminal shell.
+Those of interest to us are mainly the Jupyter Notebook reader and a terminal shell.
 The advantage of starting a command shell from the navigator is that all the environment variables are already pre-configured for Python.
 On Windows, we recommend using the PowerShell Prompt over CMD, as the former provides command line editing and history and is therefore more user friendly.

 ## Downloading the notebooks